UConn vs. San Diego State: Odds, spread, over/under - NCAA Tournament National Championship

 UConn vs. San Diego State: Odds, spread, over/under and other Vegas lines - NCAA Tournament National Championship

-The national champion will be decided when the No. 4 seed UConn Huskies (30-8) and the No. 5 seed San Diego State Aztecs (32-6) square off in the NCAA Tournament title game, Monday at NRG Stadium at 9:20 PM, airing on CBS.
+The NCAA Tournament will be decided by a matchup between the UConn Huskies (30-8) and the San Diego State Aztecs (32-6) on Monday at NRG Stadium, beginning at 9:20 PM.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the UConn vs. San Diego State matchup.
+In this article, you can find the spread and odds across multiple sportsbooks for the UConn vs. San Diego State matchup.

 UConn vs. San Diego State Game Info